Muntplein — De Munt

 This is also a good place to start your walk through Kalverstraat, the busy shopping street between de Munt and Dam square.

 Alternatively you can elect to walk along the river Amstel.
 And while you can take Tram 9 or 14 all the way to the popular Waterlooplein flea market, it is more enjoyable to get off the tram at de Munt, then take the Nieuwe Doelenstraat (to the left of Hotel L’Europe) and Staalstraat.

 Trams 4, 9 and 14 continue through Reguliersbreestraat to Rembrandtplein, but you may elect to walk through this narrow street to get some fast food, wonder why there are so many Argentinean Steak Restaurants, or take a look at the iconic Tuschinsky cinema.

-The Vijzelstraat is somewhat of a mixed bag with more or less picturesque (or simply run-down) old shops on one side, and for the most part more or less ugly huge buildings on the other side.
+The Vijzelstraat is somewhat of a mixed bag with more or less picturesque (or simply run-down) old shops on one side, and mostly huge, more or less ugly buildings on the other side.

 Food and Drinks at Muntplein